 Outside of work, Lauren enjoys working out, dancing, and listening to music.
 She also enjoys spending time with her family and friends.

 Ms. Angel Tureaud is a motivated team leader with over 10 years of experience in customer service-related operations.
 Within that time-frame, she developed skills in interviewing, hiring, and on-boarding procedures, which included training new hires and mentoring team members.
 Ms. Angel says that she has always had the desire to be of service to others.
 Developing as a servant leader over the past few years has taught her the importance of being able to motivate and encourage those around her while still being able to achieve organizational goals.
 Having the opportunity to listen and empathize with a client and coming up with ways to better service patients at Perspectives is one of the many reasons she enjoys her work.
 Ms. Angel desires to bring her developed skills and gifts to Perspectives in efforts to grow with the company.

 At Perspectives, Ms. Angel is the "heartbeat" of our operations.
 Her positive attitude and quick response helps us to efficiently meet the needs of our patients and families.
 In her free time, she enjoys spending time with family and friends.
-She loves to cook and recreate dishes/recipes and it brings her genuine joy when she cooks and people enjoy her food!
+She loves to cook and recreate dishes/recipes.
+It brings her joy to prepare a meal for her loved ones and they enjoy it.

-Mikah is a responsible and sweet high school intern who is dependable and provides assistance with administrative, and outreach support.
-She is a film and music enthusiast.
+Hannah is a responsible and determined high school intern who is dependable and provides assistance with administrative, and wellness programing.
+She has interests in the intersection of mental wellness and technology.